rucio/notifier/README.md

 ## Extra Notes

-This project is under development as part of the Google Summer of Code 2020 project for CERN-HSF's Rucio.
+This project was started as part of the Google Summer of Code 2020 project for CERN-HSF's Rucio.
-It is not yet ready for production release.
 This software is tested on Ubuntu 18.04 LTS.